Magnon Correlation Enables Spin Injection, Dephasing, and Transport in Canted Antiferromagnets: Gated nonlocal spin transport

-Figure~\ref{spin_transport}(b) plots the exponential decay of spin-current densities $J_z(z)$ along the transport $\hat{\bf z}$-direction at a small magnetic field $\mu_0H=0.5$~T; when the magnetic field is sufficiently strong (\textit{e.g.}, $\mu_0H=5$~T), the spin current becomes oscillating as shown in the inset of Fig.~\ref{spin_transport}(b) since in this case $|\delta\omega_{\bf q}| \gg 1/\tau_m$, such that $J_z(z)$ shows a pronounced Hanle oscillation.
-This is consistent with experimental observations~\cite{easy_plane6}.
 As addressed by Eq.~\eqref{tau_q}, the passive metallic gate is a source of spin dephasing.
-To detect such spin dephasing, we propose to exploit the normal metals to gate the nonlocal spin transport~\cite{easy_axis13} in a device illustrated in Fig.~\ref{spin_transport}(c).
-The random transfer of spin between normal metals and AFM brakes the spin flow by decreasing the spin diffusion length $\lambda_s$ at low magnetic fields through the modified effective dephasing rate $1/\tau_{\rm eff}({\bf q})\rightarrow 1/\tau_m+1/\tau_{\bf q}-i\delta\omega_{\bf q}$, as shown in Fig.~\ref{spin_transport}(d).
+To detect such spin dephasing, we propose to exploit the normal metals to gate the nonlocal spin transport~\cite{easy_axis13} in a device illustrated in Fig.~\ref{spin_transport}(e).
+The random transfer of spin between normal metals and AFM brakes the spin flow by decreasing the spin diffusion length $\lambda_s$ at low magnetic fields through the modified effective dephasing rate $1/\tau_{\rm eff}({\bf q})\rightarrow 1/\tau_m+1/\tau_{\bf q}-i\delta\omega_{\bf q}$, as shown in Fig.~\ref{spin_transport}(f).
 Nevertheless, at higher magnetic fields, the free-induction decay $\delta\omega_{\bf q}$ dominates the spin transport, so the spin flow becomes immune to the metallic gate.
+The efficiency of gating strongly depends on the asymmetry $\Delta$ of the coupling of the sublattice magnetic moments to electrons $\propto (1-\Delta)^2$.
+Here, $\Delta=1$ corresponds to a perfectly compensated interface, while $\Delta=0$ corresponds to an uncompensated interface.
+Defective interfaces enhance electron-magnon scattering, resulting in a stronger gating efficiency.